mmkal/pgkit/packages/typegen/readme.md

 Conceptually, this library now does more work so you don't have to worry about it so much.
 Just write slonik code/queries as normal, and then run the CLI to add types to them.
 If you add a new column to any query, run it again to update the interfaces.

 If you previously used the old version of the tool, you can run it once with the  `--migrate v0.8.0` CLI argument to automatically attempt to codemod your project.
 Note that this will, by default, check that your git status is clean before running since it modifies code in place.
 The codemod isn't advanced enough to find all usages of the old API, so have a look through what it does after running it to make sure the changes look OK.
-If they aren't, reset the git changes and either apply them manually and/or pass in a different `glob` value to avoid files that were incorrectly modified.
+If they aren't, reset the git changes and either apply them manually and/or pass in a different `include` value to avoid files that were incorrectly modified.

 ## SQL files